Difference Between Irony and Satire

 Satire refers to the use of exaggeration or humour to show how silly or foolish someone’s ideas are.
 Satire is one of the oldest terms of a literary genre.

 Quintillian, a classical rhetorician, founded the term.
-In addition, it often uses humour as the primary tool.
+In addition, it uses humour as the primary tool.
 However, humour is not a necessary tool of satire.

 The main objective of satire is to expose the limitations and vices of society.

-Satire is often a part of novels, short stories, films, plays etc. Classic satirical novels include Swift’s Gulliver’s Travels, George Orwell’s Animal Farm, and Mark Twain’s Huckleberry Finn.
+Satire is a part of novels, short stories, films, plays etc. Classic satirical novels include Swift’s Gulliver’s Travels, George Orwell’s Animal Farm, and Mark Twain’s Huckleberry Finn.
 Apart from the novels, examples of famous satirical poems are Byron’s Don Juan and Alexander Pope’s The Dunciad.

 In addition, satire has an application in illustrations.